The Healthy Living Practices

 These link the safety and health of people to the functions of key parts of the house and surrounding living environment.
 The HLPs are prioritised to maximise the health benefit for any resources used for improvement.
 On any project there is never enough time or money!

-Click on any of the HLPs below for the full explanation from the National Indigenous Housing Guide, 3rd ed.
+Click on any of the images below for the full explanation and design guidelines from Housing for Health - the Guide.

 - Gas explosion and asphyxiation